MoonPoet/xaprb-src/content/blog/2014/eventual-consistency-simpler-than-mvcc.md

 that end up making other isolation levels unusable for various reasons when various features are used in MySQL.

-I think Mark Callaghan's tweet, embedded above, is largely true.
+I think Mark Callaghan's tweet above is largely true.
 But even the PostgreSQL docs, as clear as they are, have some things that are hard to parse.
 Does the first part of this excerpt contradict the second part?
 (Emphasis mine):